deandreee/electron_ml_nn_research/README.md

 # Electron ML/NN Research for Crypto Trading

-Core idea: try different models (XGBoost, LSTM, SVM, etc) to predict Crypto price movements (not the price itself!) based on features (usually technical indicators, like SMA, RSI, etc).
+Core idea: try different models (XGBoost, LSTM, SVM, etc) to predict Crypto price direction (not the price itself!) based on features (usually technical indicators, like SMA, RSI, etc).

 This is my personal testing ground, the goal here is to experiment, get results and evaluate ideas as fast possible, everything else is secondary.
 Therefor, a lot of configuration is simply comment/uncomment lines in code.

+## Price Direction

+This is very important concept.
+A lot of tutorials try to predict price, but:

+- That's more diffucult
+- As a trader, I don't really care

+I care more about direction, with certain threshold, like +3% after 1 day.
+But you need a way to define that.
+Throughout this project, I'm using Tripple Barrier labeling method from "Advances in Financial Machine Learning" by de Prado.
+In short, you define up/down threshold (+/- X%) and time window (1 day), and each point gets labeled by which threshold it hits first, or neutral, if it runs out of time window.

+Actually, once you get to Reinforcement Learning (RL), you realize you don't care about direction also, you care about actions and profits.
+But that's for another time.

 ## Modes